Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 transfers the assets escrowed in Zoe from one seat to another.
 Importantly, the assets stay escrowed, with only the internal Zoe accounting of each seat's allocation changed.

-There must be at least two `ZCFseats` in the array argument.
+There must be at least two `ZCFSeats` in the array argument.
 Every `ZCFSeat` with a staged allocation must be included in the argument array or an error is thrown.
 If any seat in the argument array does not have a staged allocation, an error is thrown.